AI-driven process creation - when GPT meets workflow design

 “At present, if you click ‘Generate’ on the description of a step - it renders markdown after launch, so it’s likely markdown to start with”

 So the AI outputs markdown.
-But our interface was not consistently rendering markdown.
+But our interface wasn’t consistently rendering markdown.
 Users would see raw formatting characters instead of formatted text.
 Asterisks instead of bold.
 Brackets instead of links.

-These seem like small bugs.
+These seem like small, annoying bugs.
 But they erode trust.
 If the AI-generated content looks broken, users assume the content itself is wrong.
 Sometimes it is.
-Sometimes it is just rendering issues.
-The user cannot tell the difference.
+Sometimes it’s just rendering issues.
+The user can’t tell the difference.

 Our product thinking evolved toward what we called an AI Copilot.
 Not AI that replaces human judgment, but AI that augments it.
-From GitHub issue #15106:
+From an internal discussion about an AI copilot for template improvement suggestions:

 “Correctness - check the sequence.
 Fields - check each field.
 Completeness - add descriptions”